-Mensae currently holds the #3 ranking in our list of favorite Modern & Creative Restaurants in Paris.
 In a simple dining room, way up on the Belleville hill and not far from the sprawling Buttes-Chaumont park, some of the best bistro fare in Paris is being served.
 Comfort food like frogs’ legs dripping in garlic butter and crispy pork belly with braised cabbage share space on the menu with brighter fare like confit trout with beets and horseradish, or a falling-apart lamb shoulder with creamy beans and preserved lemon.
-There’s a lunch menu at €20, a three-course dinner menu for €36, and a wine list with many good bottles for less than €35 – all of which make this an exceptional value for Paris.
+There’s a lunch menu at €20, a three-course dinner menu for €36, and a wine list with many good bottles for less than €35 – all of which make this an exceptional value and why Mensae is one of our Favorite Restaurants in Paris.

 Le Monde (2016) François Simon says to count on spending €100 for two people sharing a nice bottle, unless you go for the €20 lunch steal.
 He’s charmed by the food – merlan (whiting) with crisp skin and fresh peas, on this visit – and praises the very kind service for elevating his meal.